Pssst…a secret corner of Pembrokeshire

 Bottle nosed porpoises: Europe’s largest population are in Cardigan Bay

 It is true I am wildlife geek but even if you aren’t there is menu of ‘much to do’ in the area including some great foodie haunts where you can eat some of the edible local wildlife.
-The 25 MILE – local eating house in Cardigan town is new and as the name suggests it only serves food produced, grown or caught within 25 miles.
-I ate delicious fish I have never heard of including grey mullet and sewin.
-There is also a more traditional sister pub and restaurant – THE FERRY INN – with a stunning terrace looking down the Cardigan estuary at St Dogmaels.
+One I love is a traditional pub and restaurant – The Ferry Inn – with a stunning terrace looking down the Cardigan estuary at St Dogmaels.
 If you just fancy the best fish and chips in the land then get to fish and chip shop in St Dogmaels early because the queue runs out the door and down the street.

 St Dogmael's